No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 This program progresses rapidly and offers games and quizzes to enrich learning.
 You can also get instant feedback for quick error correction.

 Drops offer a delightful design and pleasing lessons.
 You can use them for 10 to 20 minutes daily.
-They apply the Pareto principle by emphasizing 20% to reach an 80% result.
+They apply the Pareto principle by emphasizing the 20% that yields 80% of the results.

 Available Platforms: Android, iOS, Web